jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This man is obnoxious.
 He points at the brightest sheets, presses cards into hands.
 "Come work.
 Good pay!
 Come work..."
 I don't trust him.
 Too much fast talk.

 I see my husband reading an ad.
 Barley planting.
 Farm work.
 He knows rice planting.
-I can mend textiles and men.
+I can mend textiles, and tend the men.
 This works.

 I take the job card.
 "Go to Henso street, midday," it says.